genomicsclass/book/pages/intro_to_highthroughput_data.md

 ```
 ## [1] 1 2 3 4 5 6
 ```
-The talbe also includes biological information abuot the features.
+The table also includes biological information abuot the features.
 Namely,  chromosome location and the gene "name" used by biologists.

 # Examples